So, what exactly is EMDR?

 EMDR therapy typically involves multiple sessions, as it's a gradual process.
 Like tending to a garden, with time and care, you may begin to experience and witness positive changes in your life.
 You'll collaborate with your therapist, who will guide you through the process, sharing only what you're comfortable with.

 EMDR isn't a one-time fix; it takes time.
 But as you progress, you may begin to feel lighter, more confident, and happier.
 Those once-overwhelming memories may begin to lose their power.
 EMDR isn’t about erasing the past—it’s not hypnosis or a magic fix.
-It’s a therapeutic tool that helps you revisit old chapters with safety and clarity, so the pain no longer holds the pen.
+It’s a therapeutic tool that helps you revisit old chapters with safety and clarity.
+It’s about regaining your inner resilience to imagine a future that feels more hopeful, more manageable, and uniquely yours—your Lucent Path.